Finite group actions on Higgs bundle moduli spaces: Higgs bundles

-Let $(E,\phi)$ be a $G$-Higgs bundle, and let $K\subset G$ be a maximal compact subgroup of $G$.
-Theorem \ref{EH1} states that the polystability of $(E,\phi)$ is equivalent to a reduction $h$ satisfying the Hitchin equation.
-A simple computation shows that if $\nabla_h$ is the Chern connection of $h$,

-is a flat connection on the $G$-bundle $E$, whose holonomy defines a representation of $\pi_{1}(X)$ in $G$ which is reductive.
-By a theorem of Donaldson \cite{donaldson} and Corlette \cite{Corlette}, it follows that all reductive representations $\rho:\pi_{1}(X)\to G$ arise in this way.
-More concretely one has the {\bf non-abelian Hodge correspondence} given by the following.
+Theorem \ref{EH1} states that the polystability of $(E,\phi)$ is equivalent to a reduction $h$ satisfying Hitchin's equation.
+Assuming that (\ref{hitchin-equation}) indeed holds, a simple computation shows that, if $\nabla_h$ is the Chern--Singer connection of $h$, $D=\nabla_h+\phi-\sigma_h(\phi)$ is a flat connection on the $G$-bundle $E$ whose holonomy defines a reductive representation of $\pi_{1}(X)$ in $G$.
+By a theorem of Donaldson \cite{donaldson} and Corlette \cite{corlette}, it follows that all reductive representations $\rho:\pi_{1}(X)\to G$ arise in this way.
+More concretely, the following holds.

-\begin{theorem} Let $G$ be a complex semisimple Lie group.
-The moduli space $\cM(G)$ of polystable $G$-Higgs bundles and the moduli space $\mathcal{R}(G)$ of reductive representations of $\pi_{1}(X)$ in $G$ are homeomorphic.
-Under this homeomorphism, the irreducible representations in $\mathcal{R}(G)$ are in correspondence with the stable and simple $G$-Higgs bundles. \end{theorem}
+\begin{theorem}[Non-abelian Hodge correspondence] Let $G$ be a complex semisimple Lie group.
+The moduli space $\cM(X,G)$ of polystable $G$-Higgs bundles and the moduli space $\mathcal{R}(X,G)$ of reductive representations of $\pi_{1}(X)$ in $G$ are homeomorphic.
+Under this homeomorphism, the set of irreducible representations in $\mathcal{R}(X,G)$ is in one-to-one correspondence with the set of stable and simple $G$-Higgs bundles. \end{theorem}